alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

 ## Troubleshooting

-**Cannot access Meta account:**
+**Cannot access Meta-for-Work account:**
 - Verify Email address is correct for your VR setup *(If provided by WPS)*
 - Contact WPS for password assistance
+- Ensure you are accessing the **Meta-for-Work** account (https://work.meta.com) and not the personal Meta account (https://www.meta.com) that you may have used in the past

-**Confirmation code from Meta absent:**
+**Confirmation code from Meta-for-Work absent:**
 - Confirmation codes can be delayed by slow or intermittent internet connections
 - Check the **Spam** folder in your email browser
 - Ensure you are looking in the correct email account *(account may have been provided by WPS)*

-**2FA devices already exist for Meta account**
-- If your Meta account was created by WPS staff it will be prepopulated with 2 - 3 2FA devices
-- One of these devices should correspond to the email account provisioned by WPS
-- Other 2FA devices will be used by WPS Staff to assist in troubleshooting if issues arise

-**"Add" button greyed out for 2FA:**
-- Account may have maximum devices linked
-- Contact WPS to remove unused devices
-- Some account types have device limits
 <div style="page-break-after: always;"></div>

-**Cannot find Meta Horizon application:**
-- The Meta Horizon application is available for download in the Apple App store or Google Play store
+**Meta-for-Work account asking for 2-Factor Authorization (2FA):**
+- WPS staff will prepopulate a **Google Authenticator** account for Meta-for-Work
-- If you are using a phone supplied by WPS the app should be present - search for Horizon
+- If you were given a Blu phone during deployment, access the Google Authenticator application and look for the Meta-for-Work 2FA code
-- The Meta Horizon app may not be placed on the first page of your phone
-- Use the phone search function to find Meta Horizon and move it to an obvious location

-**Cannot log into the Meta Horizon app**
+- If you were not given a Blu phone during deployment, you may be required to download the Google Authenticator application on your work phone
+- Use the Gmail account associated with your WPS VR deployment to log into Google Authenticator

+**No devices shown on Devices screen in Meta-for-Work:**
-- Ensure you are using the same account that was used in the Meta Account Creation steps
+- Ensure you have logged into the correct **Meta-for-Work** account (one provided by WPS)
-- Ensure you have selected "Enter Password instead" if you are attempting to enter a password
-- Double check your password, it will be the Meta Account, not email account password for Horizon login

-**2FA fails for the Meta Horizon app**
+- Devices will not show on the Meta-for-Work screen until you have a least one device registered.
-- Ensure you are using the correct 2FA account for authorization
+- Ensure you are on the **Devices** page and not the **Overview** page
-- If you are using SMS/WhatsApp for authorization only one phone number is associated with the account
-- 2FA codes are valid for 30 seconds on average, wait until a new code is generated and attempt to log in

-**Meta won't allow my desired username**
-- Meta restricts the format of usernames to enforce uniqueness.
-- Edit the username to include unlines or numbers
-- Remember that this username may become visible to other Meta Horizon users

 **Headset doesn't recognize hand controllers**
-- On the initial boot of a headset firmware updates may be applied to hand controllers that render them temporarily non-functional
+- On the initial boot of a headset, firmware updates may be applied to hand controllers that render them temporarily non-functional
 - Wait 2 - 3 minutes before trying to use hand controllers again
 - Insert fresh batteries into the hand controllers
 - Very rarely there may be other issues with hand controllers - Schedule a help session with WPS Staff for additional guidance

-**Headset unable to connect to WiFi**
+**VR headset not connecting to WiFi:**
+- Occasionally a device may have trouble connecting to a WiFi network
 - Ensure your IT department allows unrecognized devices to connect to your company's WiFi channel
 - Register the VR device with your IT department if needed
-- Ensure you have the correct WiFi network and password entered into the appropriate fields
+- Ensure that you have selected the correct WiFi network if there are many to choose from
+- Double check that you have entered the network password correctly
-- If your WiFi network is hidden, go to Step #20 - *You may need assistance from your IT department with hidden networks*
+- If you are attempting to connect to a hidden WiFi network you may need assistance from your IT department (hidden networks may have settings not covered by this guide)
+- If possible, attempt to connect to a different network or phone hotspot

+**Updates are slow to apply:**
+- Internet connection speed will dictate how quickly headset updates are applied
+- It is difficult to switch networks once updates have begun downloading

-**Unable to find Devices menu in the Horizon App**
+**Cannot find the Meta Horizon app:**
-- Ensure you are on the main page of the Meta Horizon app - *You should see your user avatar and name*
-- Close the Horizon App and reopen the application to load the main page
-- Identify the hamburger menu on the right-side of the application - icon is three stacked horizontal bars
-- Open the hamburger menu and scroll down to see the **"Device management"** section
-- Check if there are outstanding updates for the Meta Horizon app or your phone operating system
+- For Meta-for-Work and ArborXR managed headsets you should not use the Meta Horizon application
+- The Meta Horizon app is for personal VR account management only
+- If you have questions about which service you should be using please contact WPS staff
 <div style="page-break-after: always;"></div>

-**Forced to create an Avatar**
-- Meta now forces users to create an Avatar for their user
-- If you have disabled or blocked most social media this avatar will be minimally visible to other users
-- If you want to check your privacy settings, open the hamburger menu and scroll down to **"Privacy and security"** to open the **"Privacy settings"** section

-**5-digit pairing code not accepted**
+**Five character code is shown, not eight character:**
-- It may take a while for headset pairing to complete depending on internet connectivity
+- A 5 character code is associated with personal VR account management
+- Make sure you have selected the **Connect to your organization** button for headset connection

+**Unable to Enroll headset on Meta-for-Work site:**
+- Make sure you are on the **Meta-for-Work** account (https://work.meta.com) and not the personal Meta account (https://www.meta.com) that you may have used in the past
-- Ensure your phone and headset are on the same WiFi network
+- Ensure you are on the **Managed devices** tab of the **Devices** page, not the **Overview** page of Meta-for-Work
-- Double-check the code displayed in the headset and as entered into the Meta Horizon app
+- Check you have selected **In Admin Center** from the enrollment options under the **+ Enroll devices** drop down menu

+**Unable to select device preset in Enroll devices menu:**
+- Click the **Device groups** option under the **Select how the device will be configured** step
+- If you do not see your organization name, contact WPS Staff for assistance with Device registration

+**Unable to Log into ArborXR account:**
+- Verify Email address is correct for your VR setup *(If provided by WPS)*
+- Contact WPS for password assistance

+**I cannot add a device to my ArborXR account:**
+- In order to prevent access to devices outside of your organization all devices must be first assigned to your organization by WPS staff
+- Please reach out to WPS staff to have your headset moved to the appropriate group within ArborXR

+**Other applications can been installed on my headset:**
+- Meta automatically installs some applications on all headsets by default
+- Follow the **Library Management** guide to hide or remove these applications if possible
+- Locking applications with a PIN number can prevent unauthorized access by users

+**WildXR and WildXRAutoPing are not installed:**
+- Depending on settings applied to your headsets, application installations may be windowed by day and time
+- Contact WPS staff for help if installations are needed sooner or if you are unsure when installations are scheduled

+**Unable to toggle off Passthrough:**
+- Passthrough allows you to see the external environment while wearing the VR headset
+- If you have already toggled off **Physical Space Features** in the **Developer Settings** you will be unable to turn off passthrough
+- Return to **Developer Settings** and toggle **Physical Space Features** on, then adjust passthrough settings as detailed in Step #20
+<div style="page-break-after: always;"></div>

+**Unable to find or change some settings:**
+- Both Meta-for-Work and ArborXR configurations remove the ability to change some settings on VR headsets
+- It is unlikely that the unavailable settings are impactful to headset use
+- If you have concerns, or the headset is not behaving as expected, please contact WPS staff

+**Unable to remove or hide some applications:**
+- Meta prevents the removal or hiding of some automatically installed applications
+- It is beyond the ability of WPS to influence the installation of these applications
+- Creating a PIN and locking applications will help with access control

+**The WildXR application is not playing the expected content:**
+- WildXR instances depend on connection with the WildXR.org website to play specific content
+- Ensure that you have created a **WildXR Number** through the application and registered your device according to the **Web Portal Device Management Guide**
+- If you have not been trained on the **WildXR.org** web site, or are unsure of next steps to assign an **Installation** to your headset, please contact WPS staff for assistance

+**The WildXR application is not launching automatically on headset startup:**
+- Make sure that the **WildXRAutoPing** application has been installed on your device
+- Launch the **WildXRAutoPing** app once by clicking on it
+- If you continue to have issues with WildXR not launching on headset startup, please contact WPS staff

 ## Important Notes

-⚠️ **Meta Horizon app**: Meta requires the use of the phone application **Meta Horizon** to setup Quest headsets.
+⚠️ **Meta-for-Work**: **Meta-for-Work** is different than the **Meta Horizon** application used to setup Quest headsets.
+If you are unsure as to which platform you should be using for headset management please contact WPS staff.

-⚠️ **Avatar Creation**: Meta requires the creation of a virtual avatar.
+⚠️ **Avatar Creation**: Meta may require the creation of a virtual avatar.
 This avatar is visible in some locations throughout the VR "metaverse" depending on privacy settings.

-⚠️ **Difficulty with 2FA**: When Meta asks for a 2FA method there may be multiple options presented.
-Only one phone number can be used for SMS/WhatsApp alerts for authentication.
-Ensure you are selecting the correct account for 2FA.
-2FA codes generally last for 30 seconds, if a code is about to expire, wait for a new one to be generated.

-⚠️ **Internet networks**: If your headset and phone are not connected to the same WiFi network it may not be possible to pair your headset with the app.
+⚠️ **Application Installation**: While a headset is configuring it may take some time for all applications to be installed.
+Depending on internet connection speeds and device settings, application installation may occur after normal business hours.
+If there is continued issues with the installation of **WildXR** or **WildXRAutoPing** please contact WPS staff.

+⚠️ **WildXR Content**: Most WildXR content is managed through the WildXR.org website.
+If you have not received training on the WildXR.org website please contact WPS staff for assistance provisioning your headset.
+In most cases provisioning new headsets will require the download of video files for the best playback experience.